Split Conformal Prediction under Data Contamination: Contamination Robust Conformal Prediction

-\gr{It is assumed here the noise level $\epsilon$ is known.
-This assumption is not very realistic, but in some real data applications it may be possible to give an upper bound on the level of contamination.
-In the next example the bound $B(n,\epsilon)$ increases monotonically in $\epsilon$ and hence can be used as worst-case bound when a bound on $\epsilon$ is available.}
+\gr{In this paper the noise level $\varepsilon$ is known.
+This assumption is not very realistic, but in some real data applications, it may be possible to give an upper bound on the level of contamination.
+In the next example, which we give before proving Theorem \ref{lemma:classification_estimator_bound}, $C(n,\varepsilon)$ increases monotonically in $\varepsilon$ and hence can be used as worst-case bound when a bound on $\varepsilon$ is available.}